conda/ceps/cep-XX.md

 The proposal to yield plugin logic based on the current shell is currently most easily completed through the use of `psutil`, a singly-maintained library.
 On Macs, `subprocess.run` uses `/bin/sh` by default to run shell commands, which makes it difficult to identify the actual shell currently being used to run conda without resorting to more complicated methods.

 There are two known concerns with the current proposal:
-- The current proposed method of determining the shell assumes that the shell executable is named correctly &ndash; or, that a POSIX shell has been substituted for the Bourne shell (`sh`).
-If a user were to use `/bin/sh` to point to a shell that requires different logic (e.g., `csh`), then a more complicated method will be needed to determine the current shell.
+- Each plugin hook contains syntax specific to a shell or group of shells.
+The current proposed method of determining the shell assumes the shell executable is not aliased.
+If an alias is used &ndash; for example, if `/bin/sh` is aliased to point to `csh` &ndash; then a more complicated method will be needed to determine the current shell.
 However, plugin authors are welcome to come up with secondary methods of determining the shell and yielding the logic.
-- On Oct 8, 2022, the maintainer of `psutil` noted difficulties in keeping up with bug reports and other maintenance concerns.
-However, `psutil` is widely used, so we might expect that if maintenance falls through, someone else might take up the burden.
+-  `psutil` is maintained by one person who has noted difficulties in keeping up with bug reports and other maintenance concerns (Oct 8, 2022).
+If `psutil` stops being maintained, plugin developers may have to resort to more difficult methods to determine the shell process being run.
+That being said, `psutil` is widely used, so we might expect that if maintenance falls through, someone else might take up the burden.

 An alternative to the proposal of yielding logic based on the current shell being used is to have users specify the desired shell plugin to be used in `.condarc` and access that setting via conda's `context`.
 This alternative will make the process of determining which plugin to use more straightforward but would also worsen the user experience for users who use multiple shells (e.g., on work computer vs. on home computer), as the desired plugin for each shell would have to be explicitly specified each time the user switches shells.